franklsm1/NHNFacebookApp/README.md

 add your code and push the changes back to the Bluemix environment.
 This template along with the bootstrap blog template was combined to create the application.

-# Changes needed to get the app running locally
+# Getting the app to running locally

 * Need to get your Facebook Group's ID:
    The group ID value is retrieved from the home page of the Facebook group